Ciborium (architecture): History

 The ciborium arose in the context of a wide range of canopies, both honorific and practical, used in the ancient world to cover both important persons and religious images or objects.
 Some of these were temporary and portable, including those using poles and textiles, and others permanent structures.
 Roman emperors are often shown underneath such a structure, often called an aedicula ("little house"), which term is reserved in modern architectural usage to a niche-like structure attached to a wall, but was originally used more widely.
-Examples can be seen on many coins, the Missorium of Theodosius I, the Chronography of 354, and other Late Antique works.
-The Holy of holies of the Jewish Temple of Jerusalem, a room whose entrance was covered by the parochet, a curtain or "veil", was certainly regarded as a precedent by the church; the naos containing the cult image in an Egyptian temple is perhaps a comparable structure.
+Examples can be seen on many coins, in the Missorium of Theodosius I, the Chronography of 354, and other Late Antique works.
+The Holy of Holies of the Jewish Temple of Jerusalem, a room whose entrance was covered by the parochet, a curtain or "veil", was certainly regarded as a precedent by the church; the naos containing the cult image in an Egyptian temple is perhaps a comparable structure.

 The free-standing domed ciborium-like structure that stood over what was thought to be the site of Jesus's tomb within the Church of the Holy Sepulchre in Jerusalem was called the aedicula (or edicule), and was a key sight for pilgrims, often shown in art, for example in the Monza Ampullae.
 This structure, erected under Constantine the Great, may itself have been important in spreading the idea of ciboria over altars.
 The later structure now in its place is far larger, with solid stone walls; the silver plaques covering the old structure were apparently used to make coins to pay the army defending Jerusalem against Saladin in the desperate days of 1187.
 Ciboria were placed over the shrines of martyrs, which then had churches built over them, with the altar over the spot believed to be the site of the burial.
 They also served to shelter the altar from dust and the like from high ceilings that could only rarely be reached.